 Our third and final tour during our trip to Avignon and Lyon was to the Beaujolais (boh-zhu-lay) AOC.
 Beaujolais has three classifications/appellations: Beaujolais AOC, Beaujolais Villages AOC and Beaujolais Crus.

-We visited the Beaujolais AOC which is concentrated in the south of the Beaujolais region (located north of Lyon).
+We visited the Beaujolais AOC, concentrated in the south of the Beaujolais region (located north of Lyon).

-I was OK with the tour not being focused on wine for a couple of reasons.
-This region is known for Gamay wine which has not, and continues to not be a wine we enjoy.
+I was OK with the tour not being focused on wine for several reasons.
+This region is known for Gamay wine which has historically not been one we enjoy.
 Second, I primarily booked the tour to visit one of France’s prettiest villages, Oignt, not necessarily for the wine.

-Including us, there were eight people on the tour which was the maximum size for the tour.
+Including us, there were eight people, which was the maximum occupancy for the tour.

-We met our tour guide – or more accurately, our driver and translator – at Bellecour Square at 9am.
-I could tell from the outset that this tour was going to be different than our other tours.
+We met our driver/translator at Bellecour Square at 9am.
+I could tell from the outset that this tour would be different from our other tours.

 After a quick check-in to confirm we were indeed booked for the tour, we walked to the van and piled in.
-It was a full house – three people in each of the three rows.
+It was a full house – three people in each row (3 rows total).

 Our driver/translator, who I’ll refer to as Pierre because I don’t remember him introducing himself, did not speak during the drive except to provide an overview of the itinerary.

-I didn’t ask him his name nor did he ask mine but I called him Giuseppe in my head, so Giuseppe it is!
+I didn’t ask him his name, and he didn’t ask me for my name.
+I called him Giuseppe in my head, so Giuseppe it was!

 Giuseppe and I got on like a house on fire and kept the conversation flowing for the entire 45-minute journey to our first stop.

-It felt like an eternity to reach our first stop of the day which was a cute church in the middle of a vineyard or maybe it was a vineyard around a church.
-Either way, it was the perfect setting for our first wine tasting of the day.
+It felt like an eternity to reach our first stop of the day, a cute church in the middle of a vineyard, or maybe a vineyard around a church.
+Regardless, it was the perfect setting for our first wine tasting of the day.

-Pierre unpacked the picnic basket and handed out croissants which delighted everyone except me – the calorie-to-taste ratio for croissants isn’t worth it for me.
+Pierre unpacked the picnic basket and handed out croissants that delighted everyone except me – the calorie-to-taste ratio for croissants isn’t worth it in my eyes.

 Next, Pierre laid out a red and white plaid blanket and draped it over the stone wall.
 He opened three wine bottles and set them on the blanket.
 It was picture-perfect.

-We began the wine tasting with a white wine followed by a red wine and I honestly can’t remember the third wine.
-Pierre did not talk about the wine or the wine region or even the church behind us.
-This confirmed to me that this was a sightseeing tour with some wine on the side.
+We began the wine tasting with a taster of white wine, followed by a taster of red wine, and a taster of a third wine.
+Pierre did not discuss the wine, the wine region, or the church behind us.
+This confirmed that this was a sightseeing tour with some wine on the side.

 From the church, we drove a short distance to the medieval village of Oignt.

-Pierre led us to the top of the village so that we could see the valley which included the church we’d just visited and then told us we had 20 minutes to explore the village as we wished.
+Pierre led us to the village’s top so we could see the valley, which included the church we’d just visited.
+He told us we had 20 minutes to explore the village as we wished.

 Surprisingly, we were the only visitors in the village at the time of our visit.

-Our third and final stop on the tour was at a local winery.
+Our third and final stop was at a local winery.

 We were greeted by the winery dog and the owner/grower.
 The owner led us to his vineyard and began speaking about the vineyard, the vines, the grapes, etc. Pierre translated his words to English every 3-4 sentences.

-The Beaujolais region is a biggie.
-It’s 7-9 miles wide and 34 miles long stretching from the Burgundy AOC in the north to Lyon in the south.
+The Beaujolais region is a big one.
+It’s 7-9 miles wide and 34 miles long, stretching from the Burgundy AOC in the north to Lyon in the south.

 The land in the appellation’s south where we were standing was flat with gently rolling hills.
-The vines in the vineyard we visited and in the vineyards that surrounded the church were trellised.
-Trellising the vines trains them to grow horizontally so that they can soak up as much sunshine as possible.
+The vines in the vineyard we visited and the church’s vineyards were trellised.
+Trellising the vines train them to grow horizontally so they can soak up as much sunshine as possible.

-Gamay is the primary grape grown in the appellation, accounting for 98 percent of the plantings.
-Chardonnay and Aligote make up the remainder, however, Aligote will soon be omitted from the appellation as it is being phased out (by 2024).
+Gamay is the primary grape in the appellation, accounting for 98 percent of the plantings.
+Chardonnay and Aligote make up the remainder; however, Aligote will soon be omitted from the appellation as it will be phased out by 2024.